gangeurmila-ctrl/CodeSoft---CPP---Internship/README.md

 **How to Use:**
 Start the App: Run the program to be greeted by your personal task assistant and view the main menu.

-Add Tasks: Type '1' to enter a new task description and add it to your active list.
+**Add Tasks**: Type '1' to enter a new task description and add it to your active list.
-View & Complete: Type '2' to check your list, and type '3' to select a specific task number to mark as done.
+**View & Complete:** Type '2' to check your list, and type '3' to select a specific task number to mark as done.
-Clean Up: Type '4' to delete a task you no longer need, keeping your list organized.
+**Clean Up:** Type '4' to delete a task you no longer need, keeping your list organized.
-Exit the App: Type '5' to close the assistant and see your final productivity summary for the day!
+**Exit the App: **Type '5' to close the assistant and see your final productivity summary for the day!